abinash-nayak/frontend-chat-application-io/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a real time chat application built with socket.io & node.js in the backend and with React in the frontend.
+This is a real time **chat application** built with socket.io & node.js in the backend and with React in the frontend.

+This chat application extensively uses socket.io library to establish socket connection between client and the server for real time event based communication.
+It uses **socket.io-client** (a javascript client library) in the client side to enable real-time, bidirectional and event-based communication between the browser and server.

 Join virtual chat rooms and share messages among other members of the room.
 Simply type in your name/nick-name/preferred-name along with the room name you want to join to get access to the room and you are good to go.
 If you want to create a room simply follow the same steps and if a room is not present it will create a new room with the name specified and then share the same across other members whom you want to join the same room.